Submission Deadline: June 30th, 2018

 Any further questions, please contact email@example.com with the subject line “WFPF Application question”.

-INSTRUCTIONS FOR COMPLETING THE APPLICATION: All applications must be submitted online.
-The link to the application is here.??
+All applications must be submitted online.
+Click here to file your application online.

 PLEASE NOTE: Separate Applications with separate budgets must be submitted for each individual Film.